Terms of Service

 27.2.
 Customer waives any rights or requirements under any laws or regulations in any jurisdiction which require an original (non-electronic) signature or delivery or retention of non-electronic records, to the extent permitted under applicable law.

 27.3.
-If Customer is residing in a jurisdiction where it is forbidden by law to offer or use internet telephone, Customer should not accept these TOS.
+Restrictions to this clause: If Customer is residing in a jurisdiction where it is forbidden by law to offer or use internet telephone, Customer should not accept these TOS.
 By entering into these TOS, Customer explicitly represents that Customer has verified in Customer’s own jurisdiction that the use of internet telephone is allowed.

 28.1.
 These TOS, as amended from time to time, including any and all documents, websites, rules, terms and policies referenced herein, constitute the entire agreement between Provider and Customer with respect to the matters referred to in these TOS and supersede all prior and contemporaneous agreements and understandings, whether electronic, oral or written, between Provider and Customer with respect to such matters.